 Watering Permits - New Lawns

-New lawns should be planted in the spring to avoid excessive use of artificial irrigation during in the drier summer months when water is limited.
-Better yet, plants native to the region could be encorporated into your landscape design to avoid artificial irrigation all-together.
+New lawns should be planted in the spring to avoid excessive use of artificial irrigation during the drier summer months when water is limited.
+Better yet, plants native to the region could be incorporated into your landscape design to avoid artificial irrigation altogether.
 Please see our Native Plants page for more information.
 New lawns require a Garden Irrigation Permit in order to be exempt from certain Stage 1 Water Use Restrictions.
 See our Sprinkling Restrictions page for more details.

 How to Obtain a Garden Irrigation Permit

 Garden Irrigation Permits are issued and approved at the discretion of the Municipal Engineer.
 Issued for a limited time period, Garden Irrigation Permits will permit owners or residents to water newly planted lawns or large scale landscaping daily between 7:00 a.m. and 9:00 a.m.
 OR between 7:00 p.m and 9:00 p.m.